 If your child already has hearing aids and you would like their care to be transferred to the Royal Surrey County Hospital from elsewhere, you should see your GP who can refer you if this is appropriate.
 Once we have a referral, we can arrange an appointment quickly.

 If your child already has hearing aids supplied by us, and you have a question or need to change your appointment, please contact us using the details below.

 If you or your child requires an interpreter to be present at an appointment, please contact us as soon as possible so that we can arrange this.

 Where are clinics held?

 Your appointment letter will confirm the location of your appointment.

 Most of our appointments are held at the Royal Surrey County Hospital, in Outpatients 7.
 Information about how to get to the hospital, including information about parking, can be found by clicking here.

-Please check in for your appointment in Outpatients 7, which is indicated with a red arrow on the map.
-Click here for map.
+Please check in for your appointment in Outpatients 7.

 Older children (who can easily be tested by one Audiologist) can be seen for hearing aid reviews at the following locations if these are more convenient for you:

 At the present time, the specialist equipment needed for testing young children, and children with complex needs, is only available at the Royal Surrey County Hospital.